embruna/Editorial-Board-Geography/README.md

-Editorial-Board-Gender
+Editorial-Board-Geography
 ======================

-Code used to analyze data on Gender Composition of Editorial Boards (Cho et al 2014 PeerJ)
+Code used to analyze data on the geographic distribution of Editorial Board members It started as a clone of the code used in Cho et al 2014 PeerJ (EB's Github Repo: Editorial-Board-Gender)